For everything to do with Ambisonic Surround Sound,

 please visit elsewhere on this Web site

-A proposal for a chunk in a multi-channel WAVE-EX sound file to indicate the preferred downmix to two-channel stereo.
+A proposal to include metadata in multi-channel sound files to indicate the preferred downmix to two-channel stereo.

 Some advice on how to maximise the signal reaching your FM tuner.